janspoerer/janspoerer.github.io/_posts/2022-10-16-nlpjourney-9-of-75.markdown

 My colleague [Thomas Huber](https://www.linkedin.com/in/thomas-huber-a74396119/) held a presentation at the [Chair of Data Science and NLP](https://ics.unisg.ch/chair-ds-nlp-handschuh/) about the introspection of transformer-based language models [[LM-Debugger - An Interactive Tool for Inspection and Intervention in Transformer-Based Language Models (Geva et al, 2022)](https://arxiv.org/abs/2204.12130)].
 The paper presents a method to accurately change the behavior of language models for specific prompts (among other research contributions).

 On the private side of things, I catched up with my friends [Johannes Diehl](https://www.linkedin.com/in/johannes-diehl/) and [Kim Schröter](https://www.linkedin.com/in/kim-lara-schroeter/).
-They spent the weekend in Bonn and we drank a couple of Apfelwein together.
+They spent the weekend in Frankfurt and we drank a couple of Apfelwein together.
 Thanks for the good time!

 ## What Were the Biggest Obstacles?